Parabolic quasi-contact cone structures with an infinitesimal symmetry: Parabolic almost conformally quasi-symplectic structures

 \subsubsection{Orthopath geometry}

 Before describing the last class of PACQ structures, we need to recall the definition of a path geometry.
 A classical path geometry on a $n$-dimensional manifold $M$ is given by a family of unparametrized curves (immersed one-dimensional submanifolds) on $M$ such that for each point $x\in M$ and each direction $l_x\subset T_xM$ one has a unique curve from the family through $x$ in direction $l_x$.
-Such a structure determines a line bundle $\mathcal{E}$ on $\mathbb{P}TM$ transversal to the vertical bundle $\mathcal{V}$.
-More generally, one defines a path geometry (sometimes also called generalized path geometry) as follows: \begin{definition} An $n$-dimensional path geometry is given by a manifold $\cC$ of dimension $2n-1$ endowed with a line field $\mathcal{E}\subset T\cC$ and a transversal distribution $\mathcal{V}\subset T\cC$ such that $[\cV,\cV]\subset \cE\oplus\cV=:T^{-1}\cC$ and the Levi bracket $\mathfrak{L}:\mathcal{E}\otimes\mathcal{V}\cong T\cC/T^{-1}\cC$, given by mapping $X\in\Gamma(\mathcal{E})$ and $Y\in \Gamma(\mathcal{V})$ to the projection of $[X,Y]$ onto $T\cC/T^{-1}\cC$, is an isomorphism. \end{definition} It turns out that for $n= 2$ and $n\geq 4$ the distribution $\mathcal{V}$ is automatically integrable.
+Such a structure determines a line bundle $\mathcal{E}$ on the projectivized tangent bundle $\mathbb{P}TM$.
+More generally, one defines a path geometry (sometimes also called generalized path geometry) as follows: \begin{definition} An $n$-dimensional path geometry is given by a triple $(\cC,\cE, \cV)$, where $\cC$ is a manifold of dimension $2n-1$, $\mathcal{E}\subset T\cC$ is a line field and $\mathcal{V}\subset T\cC$ is a distribution of rank $n-1$ such that $\cE$ and $\cV$ have trivial intersection, $[\cV,\cV]\subset \cE\oplus\cV=:T^{-1}\cC$ and the Levi bracket $\mathfrak{L}:\mathcal{E}\otimes\mathcal{V}\cong T\cC/T^{-1}\cC$, given by mapping $X\in\Gamma(\mathcal{E})$ and $Y\in \Gamma(\mathcal{V})$ to the projection of $[X,Y]$ onto $T\cC/T^{-1}\cC$, is an isomorphism. \end{definition} It turns out that for $n= 2$ and $n\geq 4$ the distribution $\mathcal{V}$ is automatically integrable.
 For $n=3$ integrability of $\mathcal{V}$ is equivalent to vanishing of the lowest homogeneous component of the harmonic curvature of the path geometry, see \cite{CS-Parabolic}.
 In this case, in a neighborhood of each point, one can form a local leaf space $M$ for the foliation determined by $\mathcal{V}$.
-Projecting leaves of $\mathcal{E}$ endows $M$ with the structure of a (classical) path geometry for an open set of $\PP TM$.
-In fact, it can be shown that such generalized notion of path geometry defined in terms of $\cC$ is locally equivalent to the one on $\mathbb{P}TM$ determined by the family of projected curves.
+Projecting leaves of $\mathcal{E}$ endows $M$ with a family of unparametrized curves.
+In fact, it can be shown that any generalized path geometry $(\cC,\cE, \cV)$ is locally equivalent to the one defined on an open subset of $\mathbb{P}TM$ determined by the family of projected curves.
 Finally we point out that any path geometry, in the generalized sense, can be locally realized as a system of second order ODEs up to point transformations, such that the paths correspond to graphs of solutions of the ODE system.
 We refer the reader to \cite[Section 4.4.3]{CS-Parabolic} for more details.

 Now, starting with the Lie algebra $\g=\mathfrak{so}(p+2,q+2)$ and the grading corresponding to the parabolic subalgebra $\p_{12}$, we obtain a graded Lie algebra $\mfk=\mfk_{-2}\oplus\mfk_{-1}$ that is isomorphic to the symbol algebra of a path geometry.
 The reduction of structure group to $Q_0\cong \mathbb{R}^*\times\mathrm{CO}(p,q) $ amounts to augmenting the path geometry with an additional geometric structure that can be viewed as a conformal class of bundle metrics on $\mathcal{V}$.
 In particular, a PACQ structure of this type is equivalent to an orthopath geometry as defined below.